divergex/dxlib/README.md

 Built using Python, **dxlib** provides a comprehensive set of tools for the modern quantitative analyst.

 It is a modular, extensible library tailored for both individual strategy developers and professional trading funds.
-Seamlessly integrating with powerful libraries like pandas and numpy, it fits naturally into your existing workflow.
+Seamlessly integrating with powerful libraries like pandas and numpy, it aims to fit naturally into existing workflows.

-## Motivation
+# Motivation

-Seeing as other libraries related to quantitative development already exist, the goal of **dxlib** is to provide a more fledged alternative focusing on maintainability, extendability and performance.
+Seeing as other libraries related to quantitative development already exist, the goal of **dxlib** is to provide a more fledged approach focusing on maintainability, extendability and performance.
 Below, we compare some alternatives:

 - **QuandL** has been archived, and **dxlib** is a great alternative.